siraajkudtarkar/CS167/Labs/Lab8/CS167_Lab8.md

    ORDER BY month_number;
    ```

-   The answer will look similar to the following.
+   The answer will look similar to the following using `TABLE` output format.

    month_number  | month_name    | count
    ------------- | ------------- | -----